djaodjin/djaodjin-saas/docs/ledger.rst

     Balance due by a *subscriber*.
 - Payable
     Order of a subscription to a plan as recorded by a *subscriber*.
+- Offline
+    Record an offline payment to a *provider* (ex: paper check).
 - Receivable
     Order of a subscription to a plan as recorded by a *provider*.
 - Refund